 Ensuring your safety and that of others involved in the accident is the number one priority after getting into an auto accident.
 If you or someone else has been seriously injured, call 9-1-1 right away.

-If you’re unsure whether someone’s injury is serious, but they appear to be very dizzy, out of it, or going in and out of consciousness—play it safe and call for emergency medical attention.
-Leaving serious injuries untreated may cause the injury to worsen, risking permanent injury or death.
+If you’re unsure whether someone’s injury is serious, but they appear to be very dizzy, out of it, or going in and out of consciousness — play it safe and call for emergency medical attention.
+Leaving serious injuries untreated may cause the injury to worsen, risking permanent injury or death, as well as hefty medical bills in the long run.

 4. Leaving Without Contacting The Police

-Even in instances of minor accidents, contacting local authorities to report the accident may be necessary to ensure the safety of yourself and others on the road.
+Even in instances of minor accidents, like fender benders, contacting local authorities to report the accident may be necessary to ensure the safety of yourself and others on the road.
 Any broken car parts or shrapnel left in the road could pose a hazard to others.

-Furthermore, getting a police officer on scene to file an accident report can also offer clarity and help ensure there is a thorough write-up of what happened.
-Having a police report can be useful for collecting contact information and having details about the accident on an official record.
+Getting a police officer on scene to file an accident report can also offer clarity and help ensure there is a thorough write-up of what happened.
+Having a police report can be useful for collecting contact information and having details about the accident on record.

 In addition, if the accident is severe enough to have caused any injury or vehicle damage, neglecting to call the police to report the accident may be punishable by law.